dolthub/dolthub-cypress/README.md

 };
 ```

 Continuing with our example above, lets do two things to define the device we want to run `likeButtonRendersExp` on.
-First, we will make an array of all our Expectations.
+First, we will make an array of all our `Expectation`s.
 These are our tests.
-Second, we will use `newDevice` to define an iphone6 to test on (we have some pre-baked Device helper functions in `cypress/integration/utils/device.ts`).
+Second, we will use `newDevice` to define an iphone6 to test on (we have some pre-baked `Device` helper functions in `cypress/integration/utils/device.ts`).

 ```ts
 const deviceDescription = "iphone6 renders a Like button";